 “The foreclosures industry in the United States remains on hold right now,” said Ohan Antebian, general manager of online real estate marketplace RealtyTrac.

 “When (the moratorium) is lifted, lenders will be able to decide how fast to pursue these cases, which will have a ripple on all the ancillary activity connected to foreclosures.
 That will likely mean a surge of work for real estate lawyers, process servers, courts and others.
 But for now, the industry is running in place.”

 Forgive us for stating the obvious, but this virus can’t go away soon enough.

-In the meantime, let Blue Streak Docs manage your document retrieval and property reports to help you protect your portfolio.
+In the meantime, Blue Streak Docs can handle all of your nationwide document retrieval and property search report needs to help you protect your portfolio.
 If you haven’t worked with us yet, you can try us out and get your 5th order FREE!

 Employee Of The Month

 Leigh Ann has been with Blue Streak Docs for three years now and in that time, she has become a jack of all trades.
 She has helped out in every area within the company.
 When she was hired to be the receptionist, we knew she would go far.
 Now she is the Chief Administrative Officer's Assistant, which basically means she is running around handling everything to keep us going!
 From helping on the hiring lines and all of the administration that goes into that, to helping with organizational needs- Leigh Ann is the best at all of it!
 These last few weeks she jumped in wherever needed which was challenging to say the least, with most of our employees remote.
 She is always smiling, always eager to help, and always awesome at doing whatever she is needed to do!
 With her help, not only does she keep things organized, but she does it with a spirit of play that is contagious!
 Thank you for everything that you do, Leigh Ann.
 Your award of Employee of the Month is so well deserved!
 Congratulations.